 I saw them for the first time in Reykjavik.
 I was ten years old.
 That evening, I was coming home just before nightfall, after going to listen to music in the city streets.
 It was the big arts festival.
 It was cold, and a light rain fell and made the street lights gleam.
 The wide Mýrargata Avenue was almost deserted, with just a few cars making hissing sounds as they passed by.
 I turned down the small street that led to our house.
 Between two small buildings, there was an empty space, a kind of wasteland that had always both frightened and attracted me.
 I had never dared to enter.

-As I started to walk by it, I felt my sparse body hair stand on end and agitated presences rush around me.
+As I started to walk by it, I felt my the hair on my arms stand on end and some sort of presence rushing around me, agitated.
 I recognized them right away.
 I already knew them from my grandmother's stories.
 Whispers came and went, anarchic and alarming.
 A slight laugh abruptly faded near my left ear.
 I clearly heard "Go away."
-Then something grazed against the top of my head, like an immaterial tap.
+Then something grazed the top of my head, like an immaterial tap.

 "Kid, go get help — I can't walk.
 Please, hurry!" he said in English.